heatseeknyc/landlord-lookup-gateway/notes/deploy-and-start-services.rst

   ls -lctd /tmp/uwsgi_*

-If there are, its best to delete them.
+If any do exist, it's best to delete them.

 (6) Launch the trivial service (which will be slightly easier to ping and troubleshoot through the gateway than the actual REST services)::